chen-shujun23/DancingGame/README.md

 ## Challenges

 - Matching the animation with the audio
-- Animating the player character with each enter keydown; transition is still not smooth
+- Animating the player character with each enter keydown; transition is extremely laggy in the live website
 - Was not able to piece together the beat and melody using javascript without pauses between each audio

 ## Unsolved Problems & Further Work